-Quantitative Qualitative
+Qualitative

-GDP growth Government policies
+Government policies

-Inflation Status of the industry business
+Status of the industry business

-Unemployment Regulatory impact
+Regulatory impact

-Interest rates

-Exchange rates

 The inputs and models used for calculating ECLs may not always capture all the characteristics of the market at the date of the Financial Statements.

 The COVID-19 pandemic has significantly impacted the local economy.
 The economic environment remains uncertain and future impairment charges may be subject to further volatility depending on the longevity of the COVID-19 pandemic and related containment measures.
 To reflect these uncertainties in the calculation of expected credit losses, the Company has changed the weightages assigned for multiple economic scenarios during the year.
 Weightages assigned for each scenario is given below along with the weightages used in 2021/22.